 Like what you see?

-Gurkirat Dhillon, senior computing and informatics major
+Gurkirat Dhillon, junior computing and informatics major, Wellness Center intern

 Jabreeah Holmes, senior radio/TV/film major